 First, the basics.

-Added sugars are essentially any sugars added during the processing of foods, including refined white sugar, high-fructose corn syrup, and slightly better sugars (which are often described as “natural” but are still added, not naturally-occurring!) like maple syrup, honey, and coconut sugar.
-(Those are better than table sugar but are still super concentrated and need to be eaten in small amounts).
+Added sugars are essentially any sugars added during the processing of foods, including refined white sugar, high-fructose corn syrup, and slightly better sugars.
+These are often described as “natural” but are still “added,” and include things like maple syrup, honey and coconut sugar.
+These sweeteners are better than table sugar, but are still super concentrated and need to be eaten in small amounts.

-On the other hand, sugar occurs naturally in fruit (a small apple or cup of berries contains approximately 15 grams), dairy, and some veggies like beets, sweet potatoes, and corn (which is technically a grain, I know!).
+On the other hand, sugar occurs naturally in fruit (a small apple or cup of berries contains approximately 15 grams), dairy, and some veggies such as beets, sweet potatoes and corn (which is technically a grain, I know!).

-Here’s the biggest difference: That spoonful of refined table sugar added to your salad dressing or breakfast cereal causes inflammation and turns to fat fast if it’s not needed for energy.
+Here’s the biggest difference: That spoonful of refined table sugar added to your salad dressing or breakfast cereal causes inflammation and turns to fat quickly if it’s not needed for energy.
 The apple, meanwhile, contains other nutrients that impact how your body breaks down the sugar.
 Fiber, for instance, slows its digestion to head off a blood-sugar spike.
-And yogurt, for example, contains protein that helps your body process the natural sugar (not the heaps of added sugar that is often also added to some brands!) at a slower pace.
-Not to mention all of the other incredible nutrients you’re getting from those foods, like vitamins, minerals, and probiotics.
+Yogurt, on the other hand, contains protein that helps your body process the natural sugar (not the heaps of added sugar that some brands contain!) at a slower pace.
+Not to mention all of the other incredible nutrients you’re getting from those foods, such as vitamins, minerals, and probiotics.

-The fact is: nature is kind of a master of design, and most of the time, sugar occurs in a food for a reason your body will parse out as it processes that food’s entire complex web of nutrients.
+The fact is: Nature is kind of a master of design, and most of the time, sugar occurs in a food for a reason that your body will parse out as it processes a food’s complex web of nutrients.
 Nature also doesn’t expect you to only eat one food over and over, so just don’t overdo it.

 My Advice on Sugar

-Again, this is not to say you should go on an all banana-and-Greek yogurt diet.
-But if you’re eating mostly whole foods, you can focus on worrying about other things (there’s so much to worry about, right?) rather than wasting your time fretting about how sweet that sweet potato is.
+Again, this is not to say you should go on a banana-and-Greek yogurt diet.
+But if you’re eating mostly whole foods, you can focus on worrying about other things rather than wasting your time fretting about how sweet that sweet potato is.

 RECIPE: Super Greens Green Juice

-Other than that, feel free to enjoy natural sugar and use the time you save worrying about it to always be on the lookout for added sugars lurking in unexpected places, like tomato sauces, salad dressings, and bread.
+Other than that, feel free to enjoy natural sugar.
+You can use the time you save worrying about it to instead be on the lookout for added sugars lurking in unexpected places, such as tomato sauces, salad dressings and bread.

 (Featured Photo: Shutterstock)